PlagiatBros/tap192/man/MANUAL.md

 **Setup**
 * `/set/global_volume` <double_or_float_or_int: volume>:<br />
-    Set tapeutape global volume.
+    Set tap192 global volume.

 * `/get/global_volume` (optional: <string: osc_address>):<br />
-    Send tapeutape global volume to the specified osc_address.
-If osc_address is not defined, tapeutape will send the global volume back to the address from which it received the osc message.
+    Send tap192 global volume to the specified osc_address.
+If osc_address is not defined, tap192 will send the global volume back to the address from which it received the osc message.

 * `/get/setups_list` (optional: <string: osc_address>):<br />
     Send current setups list to the specified osc_address.
-If osc_address is not defined, tapeutape will send the setups list back to the address from which it received the osc message.
+If osc_address is not defined, tap192 will send the setups list back to the address from which it received the osc message.

 * `/setup/get/kits_list` <string: setup> (optional: <string: osc_address>):<br />
     Send setup's kits list to the specified osc_address.
-If osc_address is not defined, tapeutape will send the kits list back to the address from which it received the osc message.
+If osc_address is not defined, tap192 will send the kits list back to the address from which it received the osc message.

 **Kit**
 * `/kit/select` (optional <int_or_string: setup>) <int_or_string: kit>:<br />